 A trademark lawsuit begins when the trademark owner files a complaint with a court alleging trademark infringement.
 Among other things, the complaint names the parties involved and sets forth the allegations that form the basis of the lawsuit.
 Trademark owners who decide to sue may file their complaint in either state court or federal court, depending on the circumstances.
 However, in most cases, the trademark owner, as plaintiff, will choose federal court.
 Even when a plaintiff chooses state court, it may be possible for the defendant to have the case "removed" to federal court.

 Frequently, either before or at the time a complaint is filed, the trademark owner or the owner's attorney may send you a letter/email or otherwise contact you to make claims about the owner's trademark rights and demand that you take certain actions, such as ceasing use of your mark.

-What are my options for responding to the suit?
+What are my options to respond to the suit?

-- Denying that the patent owner has proved that you infringe any claim of the patent or patents.
+- Denying that the trademark owner has proved infringement;

 How do I find a lawyer?

 The state bar association where you or your business is located and the various national bar associations have directories of attorneys.
 Look for an attorney who specializes in trademark litigation.
 For more information on local assistance, please visit the Resources webpage.

 To support a trademark infringement claim in court, a plaintiff must prove that it owns a valid mark, that it has priority (its rights in the mark(s) are "senior" to the defendant's), and that the defendant's mark is likely to cause confusion in the minds of consumers about the source or sponsorship of the goods or services offered under the parties' marks.
 When a plaintiff owns a federal trademark registration on the Principal Register, there is a legal presumption of the validity and ownership of the mark as well as of the exclusive right to use the mark nationwide on or in connection with the goods or services listed in the registration.
 These presumptions may be rebutted in the court proceedings.